otter-academy/template/README.md

 Run `./yarn pretty` to format the code.

-Run `./yarn build` to build a release version of the site and add it to Git.
+Run `./yarn build` to build a release version of the project.

 Run `./yarn upload` to install, build, and publish to GitHub Pages.